BuddahLD/ShapeRPG/docs/Architecture.md

 ## Overview
 Shapes RPG: Figureium is built as a full-stack web application with a custom 2D game engine, following clean architecture principles and modern development practices.

+> **📋 Migration Strategy:** See [MigrationPlan.md](./MigrationPlan.md) for the strategic path from current HTML5 Canvas → Phaser.js → Native Desktop deployment.

 ## Frontend Architecture

 ### Core Framework